lunarust/enigma/README.md

 - [ ] Add Option to set rotors start position
 - [X] Remove special characters
 - [ ] Allow decryption
+- [ ] Add the full definition of the settings in the logs
+- [ ] Turn message to Vector

 ## Issue detected: